Growing Dawn » Food and Recipes » Easy Sourdough Discard Pancakes [Quick AND Fluffy]

 Making this sourdough pancake recipe couldn’t be simpler.

 Start by whisking together starter, eggs, coconut oil, and sugar in large bowl.
-Combine the dry ingredients together separately in a medium bowl.
+Combine the flour, baking soda, baking powder, and salt separately in a medium bowl.
 Then, sprinkle the dry ingredients over top, making sure there aren’t any clumps.
 Whisk again until batter fluffs up.

 pancake batter in measuring cup with pancakes cooking on griddle beside

 Pour batter onto hot griddle or skillet over medium heat and flip when edges are dry.
 This may take up to 2-3 minutes.
 I use about 1/3 cup of batter per pancake, but you can make yours larger or smaller if you like.
-After flipping, cook on the second side for another 30 seconds to one minute.
+After flipping, cook on the second side for another 30 seconds to one minute, until golden brown.

 sourdough pancakes cooking on griddle

 Transfer the pancakes to a plate if serving right away.
-Or, you can place them on a baking sheet and keep them warm in an oven preheated to 200 degrees Fahrenheit.
+Or, you can place them on a baking sheet, cover with aluminum foil, and keep them warm in an oven preheated to 200 degrees Fahrenheit.

 Top with whatever your favorite pancake toppings are: fresh fruit, butter and maple syrup, or whipped cream.
 Enjoy your delicious pancakes!